HermioneGranger120/Becca-and-Izzy-s-blog/README.md

 Hi!
 Welcome to the Krazy Kidz blog!
-In this blog we will update you on how we are feeling, new videos and new content
+In this blog we will update you on how we are feeling, new videos and new content!
+Also some tips and tricks, polls and more for you to get involved!
+Go to the homepage at